12 Things Your Kids Can Do in Sunset Country

 12. Winter Activities for Kids

-Yes, we do get visitors during our long and cold winters and if you happen to be here during this season, you'll discover lots of fun activities you can do with your kids.
-For starters, you can go ice fishing on one of our many lakes - self or fully guided it's up to you.
-Obviously, if you're going to take the kids, make sure you prepare properly and go where you know the ice is safe.
+Yes, we do get visitors during our long and cold winters, and if you happen to be here during this season, you'll discover lots of fun activities you can do with your kids.
+For starters, you can go ice fishing on one of our many lakes - self or fully guided.
+It's up to you.
+If you're going to take the kids, make sure you prepare correctly and go where you know the ice is safe.
 For the novice, an experienced guide is highly recommended.
-In winter, our hiking and biking trails become ski trails, and did you know that Ontario has one of the largest and least congested snowmobile trail systems in the world?
+In winter, our hiking and biking trails become ski trails.
+Did you know that Ontario has one of the largest and least congested snowmobile trail systems in the world?
 Atikokan, Dryden, and Kenora also have ski hills offering downhill skiing and snowboarding.
 You can even go tobogganing!

 Ontario ice fishing tournament